7targets/7targets-docs/_posts/2021-09-29-How-assistant-ensure-prospects-get-a-response-on-time.md

 Let’s have a look at how the ‘lead at risk’ feature works?

-## Step-1
+##   View the number of leads at risk

-In the image below you can see the dashboard.
+Login to account,You will see dashboard as in the image below.
 Scroll down the dashboard.
 You can see the number of leads at risk.
 Click on the number and drill down.